• Disease Overview

 Clinical Testing & Work-Up

-Individuals with hypothalamic obesity may or may not benefit from newly developed treatments for โcommonโ obesity, and such treatments may pose unique risks in the setting of conditions like hypopituitarism.
-An important area of research is studying the effects of treatments for โcommonโ obesity specifically in individuals with hypothalamic obesity, with particular emphasis on safety.
-Since hypothalamic obesity may have causes distinct from โcommonโ obesity, treatments that address, for example, other potential hypothalamic/pituitary hormone problems such as oxytocin deficiency25 or autonomic dysfunction26 may hold promise.
-Individuals vary in their presentation and experience of hypothalamic obesity, and also experience different responses to treatments.
-Research is currently focused on strategies to identify the most appropriate treatment approach for each unique individual.
+Individuals with hypothalamic obesity may or may not benefit from newly developed treatments for multifactorial, polygenic obesity, and such treatments may pose unique risks in the setting of conditions like hypopituitarism.
+An important area of research is studying the effects of treatments already approved for obesity specifically in individuals with hypothalamic obesity, with particular emphasis on safety.
+Since hypothalamic obesity may have causes distinct from multifactorial, polygenic obesity, treatments that address, for example, other potential hypothalamic/pituitary hormone problems such as oxytocin deficiency25 or autonomic dysfunction26 may hold promise.
+Recently, a phase 2 study of setmelanotide, a melanocortin 4 receptor (MC4R) agonist acting on brain energy balance pathways, already approved for several genetic forms of obesity, demonstrated promising effects in acquired hypothalamic obesity30; a phase 3 trial is underway with results forthcoming.
+Current research is also focused on strategies to identify the most appropriate treatment approach for each individual, because individuals vary in their presentation and experience of hypothalamic obesity and also have different responses to treatments.
 Multiple metabolic processes contribute to hypothalamic obesity, so it is expected that a combination of treatments may be most effective.
 However, how best to combine existing and/or novel therapies is not yet known.
 Patients and families, in partnership with the research community, can help to address these important questions.

 Information on current clinical trials is posted on the Internet at https://clinicaltrials.gov/ All studies receiving U.S. Government funding, and some supported by private industry, are posted on this government web site.